aws/amazon-ivs-react-native-player/docs/migration-guides.md

 As part of the `1.0.0` release, the NPM package was renamed from [`amazon-ivs-react-native`](https://www.npmjs.com/package/amazon-ivs-react-native) to [`amazon-ivs-react-native-player`](https://www.npmjs.com/package/amazon-ivs-react-native-player).

-Deprecation notices were added to the previous package, which should shop up when installation is attempted.
+Deprecation notices were added to the previous package, which should show up when an installation is attempted.

 ### Code Changes

 Overall there are not many code changes required.

-> Note that this diff is based off of a stand Create React Native App distribution, the location of your source files may vary.
+> Note that this diff is based off of a standard Create React Native App build, the location of your source files may vary.

 ```diff
 --- a/App.js